15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 The Basilica of Sacré Coeur de Montmartre is a gorgeous hilltop church in the Montmartre neighborhood of Paris that opened in 1875.
 Open from 6:30 a.m. to 10 p.m. daily, this exquisite sight is free and open to the public.
 Whether you visit during the day or at night, it is spectacular!

 As you climb the outside steps, you will see gates with hundreds or thousands of love locks!
 Don’t have your own?
-Not to worry, there are many people on the streets selling locks!
+Don’t worry; there are many people on the streets selling locks!
 Once inside the church, you will be amazed at its size and beauty.

-Be sure to stay quiet and be respectful, as it is a place of worship.
-And, if you want a spectacular view of Paris, you can climb the (no lift) 300 steps to the Dome.
+Be sure to stay quiet and respectful, as it is a place of worship.
+For a spectacular view of Paris, climb the 300 steps to the Dome (there is no lift).

 When you’re done visiting the church, be sure to roam the streets of the Montmartre neighborhood!
-It gets quite lively in the evenings, and there are tons of cafes to stop by and grab a bite or have a glass of wine!
+It gets lively in the evenings, and there are many cafes to stop by and grab a bite or have a glass of wine!

 Photo Credit: Alexandrea Sumuel